 - Checking your feet every day

-- Getting a foot exam each time you see your health care provider
+- Getting a foot exam each time you see your provider

-- Wearing the right kind of socks and shoes (ask your health care provider about this)
+- Wearing the right kind of socks and shoes (ask your provider about this)

 Treatment relieves pain and controls some symptoms.